Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                                           NOTICE
 I am moving away from AdGuard.
 There is no security or privacy related motivation for this move.
 Filter lists which are impacted by this decision are: Youtube_AG_rules and PersonalBlocklist.
 I will remove those lists end of July.
-I ahave created a Personal_Blocklist_ABP (using only ABP) which should work in uB), AG and ABP/
+I ahave created a Personal_Blocklist_ABP (using only ABP) which should work in uB), AG and ABP.

 Host file format available at https://github.com/mikynov/kees1958-most-used-ad-hosts thanks to Mikynov